 Providers may encounter conflicts of interest if incentivized to promote microdosing treatments without sufficient evidence of their benefits.
 This situation raises ethical questions about transparency, patient-centered care, and the paramount importance of patient welfare.

 Navigating the ethical dilemmas associated with microdosing buprenorphine requires a thoughtful approach grounded in the principles of patient autonomy, beneficence, justice, and respect.
-Collaboration among healthcare providers, policymakers, and stakeholders is essential to establish clear ethical frameworks, guidelines, and regulatory oversight.
+Collaboration among healthcare providers, policymakers, and stakeholders is essential to establishing clear ethical frameworks, guidelines, and regulatory oversight.
 By doing so, we can ensure that innovative treatments like the Howard Street Method are implemented in a manner that prioritizes patient safety, equity, and ethical integrity.

 Supporting Microdosing Buprenorphine Treatment: Community Resource Strategies for Opioid Use Disorder